 Do all adults have 32 teeth?

 No, not all adults have 32 teeth.
-Some people may have fewer teeth than that and the most common reason for this lack is the presence of wisdom teeth.
+Some people may have fewer teeth, and the most common reason for this is missing wisdom teeth.
 Wisdom teeth are the last to erupt in your mouth and are so-called (although inaccurately) because they were thought to be connected to the actual development of wisdom.

 In short, it’s the number of wisdom teeth in your mouth that decides how many teeth you will have in total.
 Depending on this, the number could range from 28-32.
 For more interesting dental facts like these check out our article about dental facts and statistics.

 You must be thinking if we could survive with 20 teeth in a baby set, do we need all 32 teeth in our mouths?
 Do we need to replace teeth if we lose them somehow?